February 10th 2017

 If possible, don’t join a gym that’s a twenty-minute drive away, or choose a class that involves three separate bus journeys across town (Your will power can’t possibly stand up to the hassle factor).
 Make life easier for yourself.
 Go to your nearest park, YMCA, samba class.
 Whatever involves the least amount of actual effort.

 5. Time Management

 Avoid becoming overawed by the idea of having to put yourself through an hour’s exercise by breaking up your session into portions.
-Tell yourself you only have to workout for 10 minutes (Usually you’ll want to do more.
+Tell yourself you only have to workout for 10 minutes (usually you’ll want to do more.
 And if you don’t, at least you’ve done something).
-Run as hard as you can for the length of a song on your ipod, walk for the next.
+Run as hard as you can for the length of a song on your iPod, walk for the next.
 See how many times you can do this.
 But, you know, don’t think you’ve failed if you can only do four songs.
 This is interval training, it’s hardcore, and amazingly effective.
 Working out short but hard, is actually the point of HIIT.
 If all else fails, do jumping jacks for two minutes on the hour from 9am – 6pm.
-By end of the day you will have totalled 20 minutes total exercise.
-And an entirely new identity in the eyes of your co-workers.
+By the end of the day you will have totalled 20 minutes of exercise.
+And an entirely new identity in the eyes of your co-workers...

 A bit of self-bribery is essential to getting going.
 This is the carrot stick method of working out (which makes us the donkey).
 Make it worth your while.
 Promise yourself a smoothie, a coffee, a manicure, a lazy Sunday.
 Do not underestimate the power of knowing you can eat or drink or do something delicious with impunity as soon as the class is over to power you in your efforts.